 I have offered positions to many people who have lived outside of the local area despite a company’s downside to when bringing candidates in from outside of the local area:

-- company could have probably have a much earlier start date with a local candidate
+- The company could have probably had a much earlier start date with a local candidate

 Many candidates struggle when applying for jobs outside of the local area and don’t know where to start.
-Doubt and self confidence only hinder the job search.
+Doubt and self-confidence only hinder the job search.
 In my opinion, as someone who has hired many out-of-towners, all you really need is a good story and I don’t mean a fairy tale with a damsel in distress or dragons.
 You need a story that conveys confidence to the hiring manager and the HR department that will alleviate all of the concerns they are going to have.
-Alleviate those concerns up front and you will qualify yourself just like a local candidate.
-Those concerns are listed in last weeks blog here.
+Alleviate those concerns up front and you will qualify yourself just as a local candidate.
+Those concerns are listed on last weeks blog here.

 Eat your own dogfood